sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/User_Interface_Deep_Dives/iOS_UI_Components_and_Conventions/iOS_3D_Touch.md

 * UIApplicationShortcutItemUserInfo: custom dictionary that is passed to the event.

-{{% alert title="⚠️ Warning" color="primary" %}}*Localization*

-Place localized strings for the title and subtitle of the quick actions in the app.xml file as opposed to the strings.xml file.{{% /alert %}}{{% alert title="⚠️ Warning" color="primary" %}}*Custom Quick Action Icons*

-If you specify a custom quick action icon using the UIApplicationShortcutItemIconFile, you need to enable slicing, that is, adding images to the asset catalog.
+{{% alert title="⚠️ Localization" color="primary" %}}Place localized strings for the title and subtitle of the quick actions in the app.xml file as opposed to the strings.xml file.{{% /alert %}}{{% alert title="⚠️ Custom Quick Action Icons" color="primary" %}}If you specify a custom quick action icon using the UIApplicationShortcutItemIconFile, you need to enable slicing, that is, adding images to the asset catalog.
 To enable slicing, add the use-app-thinning element to the ios element in the tiapp.xml file and set the value to true.

-*tiapp.xml*
+**tiapp.xml**

 ```xml
 <ti:app>